Optimistic Verifiable Training by Controlling Hardware Nondeterminism: The Nondeterminism Challenge

-We evaluate our verifiable training method on the two large-scale models listed below with all possible $\mathrm{trainer}$ and $\mathrm{auditor}$ pairs across the following three NVIDIA GPU architectures: A40, TITAN Xp, and RTX 2080 Ti (see Appendix~\ref{sec:gpus} for more details).
-Additionally, in Section~\ref{sec:comparison}, we compare our method with a proof-based system for logistic regression as no known proof-based systems exist for the large-scale models we have considered.
+We evaluate our verifiable training method on the two large-scale models listed below with all possible $\mathrm{trainer}$ and $\mathrm{auditor}$ pairs across NVIDIA GPUs A40, TITAN Xp, and RTX 2080 Ti (see Appendix~\ref{sec:gpus} for more details).
+In Section~\ref{sec:comparison}, we compare our method with recent proof-based systems.

-\begin{enumerate}[nosep] \item \textbf{ResNet-50}: We train (from random initialization) ResNet-50 (23M) on CIFAR-10 with dataset size 50,000 and batch size B=64.
-Training for 100 epochs results in test accuracy of 90.7\% on a Titan RTX Ti. \item \textbf{GPT-2}: We finetune GPT-2 (117M) on a corpus of Shakespeare text with dataset size 1.1M tokens, batch size B=8, and sequence length 64.
-Training for 1 epoch results in perplexity 4.22 on a Titan RTX Ti. \end{enumerate}
+\begin{enumerate}[leftmargin=*,nosep] \item \textbf{ResNet-50}: We train (from random initialization) ResNet-50 (23M) on CIFAR-10 with dataset size 50K \& batch size B=64.
+Test accuracy = 90.7\% after 100 epochs training on Titan RTX Ti. \item \textbf{GPT-2}: We finetune GPT-2 (117M) on a corpus of Shakespeare text with dataset size 1.1M tokens, batch size B=8, and sequence length 64.
+Perplexity = 4.22 after 1 epoch training on Titan RTX Ti. \end{enumerate}

-In Figure~\ref{fig:nondeterminism} we show that nondeterminism due to GPU architecture exists for both training tasks.
-While using library flags and deterministic settings allow us to repeatedly obtain identical results across training runs on the same GPU architecture, training on different GPU architectures results in fundamentally different models.
+Figure~\ref{fig:nondeterminism} shows that nondeterminism due to GPU architecture exists for both tasks.
+While we can repeatedly obtain identical results across training runs on the same GPU architecture, training on different GPU architectures results in fundamentally different models.